VincentLAU5142/fitness-booking-system/README.md

-# Getting Started with Create React App
+# Introduction(Project overview and features)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A web application for booking fitness classes, built with React.
+The app allows users to view available classes, book them, and manage their bookings through a user-friendly interface.

+## Getting Started

+Follow these instructions to set up and run the application.

-## Available Scripts
+## Usage guide(Available Scripts for run the code)

 In the project directory, you can run: